nf-core/test-datasets/data/genomics/homo_sapiens/README.md

    - test.cram.crai => The index of the CRAM file
    - test.bed => A BED file containing only the regions from chr11

+### Popgen data

+Population genetics simulated data (case-control) in PLINK binary format, compressed VCF and compressed BCF formats.
+For details about their simulation, see the specific README file.

 ## Limitations

 1. Reads do not cover chromosome 6